Solving Low-Rank Semidefinite Programs via Manifold Optimization: Numerical experiments

 where $[\x]_4$ is the vector of monomials in $\x$ up to degree four and $\mathbf{c}\in\R^{|[\x]_4|}$.
 As for \eqref{sec6:bqp}, the second-order moment relaxation is empirically tight on randomly generated instances of \eqref{sec6:qs} \cite{yang2022inexact}.
 Let

 be the vector of monomials in $\x$ up to degree two and $M\coloneqq v(\x)v(\x)^{\intercal}$ be the corresponding moment matrix.
 Then the objective function of \eqref{sec6:qs} can be linearly expressed in terms of the entries of $M$.
 There are linear relationships among the entries of $M$ consisting of all $M_{ij}=M_{kr}$.
 In addition, for each monomial $w\in v(\x)$, the constraint $\sum_{i=1}^qx_i^2=1$ gives $w(\sum_{i=1}^qx_i^2-1)=0$ which can be also linearly expressed in terms of the entries of $M$.
 Let $\cA(X)=b$ collect all independent linear constraints obtained from these linear relationships when relaxing $M$ to an unknown PSD matrix $X$.
-We therefore obtain the second-order moment relaxation for \eqref{sec6:qs}.
+We therefore obtain the second-order moment relaxation for \eqref{sec6:qs}, which fits in \eqref{sdp1} with $\cM$ being the Euclidean manifold ($l=0$).

 For each $q\in\{10,20,30,40,50,60\}$, we generate three random instances of \eqref{sec6:qs} by taking $\mathbf{c}\in\R^{|[\x]_4|}$ with $c_{i}\sim\cN(0,1)$.
 For each instance, we solve the second-order moment relaxation using the solvers {\tt MOSEK}, {\tt SDPLR}, {\tt SDPNAL+}, {\tt STRIDE} and {\tt ManiSDP}, respectively.
 The results are presented in Table \ref{sec6:table:qs}, from which we can draw the following conclusions. (i) {\tt MOSEK} can solve small-scale instances ($q\le20$) to high accuracy, but the running time significantly grows as $q$ increases ($<1$s for $q=10$ while $\sim50$s for $q=20$).
 When $q\ge30$, {\tt MOSEK} runs out of space due to large memory consumption. (ii) {\tt SDPLR} can solve all instances to medium accuracy, but the running time significantly grows as $q$ increases. (iii) {\tt ManiSDP} is the most efficient solver among the remaining three solvers. (iv) {\tt SDPNAL+} attains only medium accuracy for large-scale instances whereas {\tt STRIDE} and {\tt ManiSDP} can always attain high accuracy.